Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 Which Brokerage Model is Best for You?

-If you want an admin person to enter listings into the MLS, and prepare e-blasts, postcards, and other marketing materials, choose a brokerage that provides that type of support.
-In general, the more support a brokerage offers, the higher the broker fees are.
+If you want an admin person to enter listings into the MLS and prepare e-blasts, postcards, and other marketing materials, choose a brokerage that provides that type of support.
+In general, the more support a brokerage offers, the higher the broker fees.

 Changing Brokerages?
 15 Key Points of an R.E.
 Employment Contract!